Actor-Critic Physics-informed Neural Lyapunov Control: Physics-Informed Actor-Critic Learning

 One can verify that the function

 satisfies the conditions of Theorem 2 with $\Phi(x)=\|x\|$ \cite{vannelli1985maximal}.

-Due to the presence of infinity, the maximal Lyapunov function is hard to represent by function approximators such as neural networks.
-Another way to build a Lyapunov function and characterize the domain of attraction is using Zubov's Theorem \cite{Haddad_Chellaboina_2008} \cite{zubov1961methods}.
+Due to the presence of infinity in the integral, the above maximal Lyapunov function is hard to represent by function approximators such as neural networks.
+Another way to build a Lyapunov function and characterize the DoA is using Zubov's Theorem \cite{Haddad_Chellaboina_2008} \cite{zubov1961methods}.